Global HR — 10 min

 “From my experience, soft skills and body language can be assessed pretty much the same way as in a traditional interview.”

-It’s important to stay friendly, open, and authentically communicate your interest throughout the conversation.
+It’s important to stay friendly and open, as well as to authentically communicate your interest throughout the conversation.
 This can make a bigger impression on the hiring manager than many candidates realize.
 Scott relies on these cues to assess the cultural fit of remote candidates:

 “At Remote, our number one value is kindness.
 So the thing that makes me really excited about a candidate is seeing someone who loves our mission, has the right skill sets to do well in the role, and is ultimately a kind and open person.”